mzhukovaucsb/emoji_gestures/README.md

 The dataset "Emoji Gestures in English Tweets: California" can be found here: https://zenodo.org/record/5800198#.YcPRui-B1QI

-The dataset consists of 479 193 tweets each of them contains one of the 31 gesture emoji (different hand configurations) and its skin tone modifier options (e.g. 🙏🙏🏿🙏🏾🙏🏽🙏🏼🙏🏻), posted within 250km from San Jose, CA and within 200km from Los Angeles, CA, in English, during May-August 2021.
+The dataset consists of 479 193 tweets.
+Each of them contains one of the 31 gesture emoji (different hand configurations) and its skin tone modifier options (e.g. 🙏🙏🏿🙏🏾🙏🏽🙏🏼🙏🏻).
+Tweets were posted within 250km from San Jose, CA and within 200km from Los Angeles, CA, in English, during May-August 2021.
 The dataset can be used to investigate the use of gesture emoji by English-speaking California Twitter users.
 Python libraries used for collecting tweets and preprocessing: tweepy, re, preprocessor, emoji, regex, string, nltk.

 The dataset contains 12 columns: